Redwall: Audiobooks

 There have been full-length audiobooks published of most of the Redwall books, the exceptions being The Pearls of Lutra, Marlfox, Lord Brocktree (on cassette), The Legend of Luke, and The Rogue Crew.
 Instead of being read by a single actor, the novels are narrated by a large cast.
 Brian Jacques served as the narrator for almost all of the audiobooks (with Salamandastron being the sole exception), sometimes reading select parts, and his son Marc Jacques appeared as the characters Matthias, Martin and others.
 The audiobooks also feature fully-realized musical performances of the songs that each book contains, composed and performed by Billy Maher.

 Some abridged audiobooks have also been released.
 They include Redwall, Mossflower, Pearls of Lutra, The Long Patrol, Marlfox, The Legend of Luke and Lord Brocktree.
 Each is three hours in length and read solely by Brian Jacques or another narrator.

 Opera

 In 1996, Evelyn Swenson composed an opera based on the first book in the Redwall series.
 It was produced by OperaDelaware in Wilmington, Delaware and later toured Europe.

 Games

-There are currently two officially-licensed video games based on the Redwall series.
-Both games were created by Soma Games under the banner of The Lost Legends of Redwall.
+There are multiple officially-licensed video games based on the Redwall series.
+All of these games were created by Soma Games under the banner of The Lost Legends of Redwall.
+These games include "Redwall AbbeyCraft - The Corsair's Last Treasure," a Minecraft adventure map; "The Scout Anthology," a video game narrative with three acts; "The Lost Legends of Redwall," an app with three different choose-your-own-adventure narratives; "Feasts & Friends," a cooking simulation.